Team-Silver-Sphere/SquadJS/README.md

 ### Merged Configurations
 The configuration can be spread over multiple config files.
 This can be helpful if run multiple servers and want to ensure all servers run the same configuration.
 Or if you have a large configuration for a plugin (e.g. a lot of [ChatCommands](#chatcommands) ) that make your config unreadable.

+Config files can be included by specifying their path in the `baseincludes` list your config.
+These files will be loaded in order and overwrite values from previously loaded configs.
+There is also a `overwrites` list that allows you to specify configs that should overwrite values in this config.
+Normal users should use the `baseincludes`.
+All relative paths have a small search order in which the file is first looked for, first in the directory relative to which the config that includes it, then inside the SquadJS directory.
+This allows sharing of a 'config folder' that references configs relative to other configs in that folder and makes sharing configs easier.

 <details>
     <summary>Example with multiple config files</summary>